Analyzing Canadian Demographic and Housing Data

 But where tools like spreadsheets and desktop GIS fall short is in another important focus of this book: transparency, reproducibility, and adaptability.

 An analysis in a spreadsheet or desktop GIS typically involves a lot of manual steps, the work is not reproducible without repeating these steps.
 We can’t easily inspect how the result was derived, the analysis lacks transparency.
-When we just compute a ratio or percentage this may not be so bad, but trying to understand how a more complex analysis was done in a spreadsheet easily turns into a nightmare.
+When we just compute a ratio or percentage this may not be problematic, but trying to understand how a more complex analysis was done in a spreadsheet easily turns into a nightmare.
 Analysis that involves a lot of manual steps is not auditable without putting in the work to repeat those manual steps.

 But why does this matter?
 It’s always been this way, some experts produce analysis and produce a glossy paper to present the results.
-One can argue if this was an adequate modus operandi in the past, but we feel strongly that it’s not in today’s world.
+One can argue if this was an adequate modus operandi in the past, but we feel strongly that it isn’t in today’s world.
 The lines between experts and non-experts has become blurred, and the value we place on lived experience has increased relative to more formal expertise.
 We argue this places different demands on policy-relevant analysis, it needs to be open and transparent, in principle anyone should be able to understand how the analysis was done and the conclusions were reached.
 That’s where reproducibility and transparency come in.
-And it also requires bringing up data analysis skills in the broader population, so that the ability to reproduce and critique an analysis in principle can be realized in practice.
+Additionally, it requires bringing up data analysis skills in the broader population, so that the ability to reproduce and critique an analysis in principle can be realized in practice.

-The remaining reason for using R, adaptability, has also become increasingly important.
+The remaining reason for using R, adaptability, has likewise become increasingly important.
 The amount of data available to us has increased tremendously, but our collective ability to analyse data and extract information has not kept up.
 Doing analysis in R allows us to efficiently reuse previous analysis to perform a similar one.
 Or to build on previous analysis to deepen it.
 Which turbocharges our ability to do analysis, covering more ground and going deeper.

 Building a Canadian data community

 Which brings us to our most ambitious goal, to help create a community around Canadian data analysis.
-When analysis is transparent, reproducible and adaptable people can piggy-back of each other’s work, reusing parts of analysis others have done and building and improving upon it.
-Or Critiquing and correcting analysis, or taking it toward a different direction.
+When analysis is transparent, reproducible and adaptable people can piggy-back of each others work, reusing parts of analysis others have done and building and improving upon it.
+Or critiquing and correcting analysis, or taking it toward a different direction.
 A community that grows in their understanding of data, and a community using a shared set of tools to access and process Canadian data, enabling discussions to move forward instead of in circles.
 A community that builds up expertise from the bottom up.

 The book tries to address both of these requirements for building a Canadian data community, a principled approach to data and data analysis, while introducing R as a common framework to work in hoping that the reader will come away with